paulmasri/qt6_cmake_cookbook/README.md

-# qt6_cmake_subdirectories
+# qt6_cmake_cookbook

-A test project combining CMake for Qt6 with subdirectories.
+A cookbook and instruction manual for writing CMake for Qt6 for cross-platform apps.

 **This is a work-in-progress.
 When this message disappears, it is safe for use.
-ETA Jan 2023.**
+ETA Apr 2023.**

 ## Subdirectories